Shadrake case highlights Singapore censorship battle

 The government declined the BBC's request for an interview.
 But Abner Koh was willing to talk.
 He is a member of the youth wing of the PAP.
 Over Chinese tea at a riverside restaurant, he made the case for strong leadership and clear rules.

 "We have to bear in mind that Singapore is a multi-racial and multi-religious society," he said.
-"Certain forms of restriction are definitely necessary to ensure harmonious living amongst the different communities in Singapore.'Speaking up'
+"Certain forms of restriction are definitely necessary to ensure harmonious living amongst the different communities in Singapore.

 But other young Singaporeans are beginning to question the status quo.